 Things to do at Stone Mountain

 This is probably the most popular attraction at Stone Mountain.
-It’s the cable car that takes you to the top of the mountain, allowing you to get a close-up look at the carving on your way.
+It’s the cable car that takes you to the top of the mountain, allowing you to get a close-up look at the carving along the way.

-Once you’re at the top of the mountain, you can walk around and check out the great views of the Atlanta skyline and the Appalachian Mountains.
+Once you’re at the top of the mountain, you can walk around and check out the great views of the Atlanta skyline and the beginnings of the Appalachian Mountain Range.

 There are plenty of great photo opportunities, so don’t forget your camera!

-One of the other popular things to do at Stone Mountain for both kids and adults is to take a ride on the scenic railroad.
+One of the other popular things to do at Stone Mountain is to take a ride on the scenic railroad.

 A giant 1940s locomotive fitted with open-air cars takes you around the base of the mountain and gives you a little bit of the history along the way.
-The ride takes about 25-30 minutes from start to finish and is a relaxing way to see and learn more about the park!
+The ride takes about 25-30 minutes from start to finish and is a relaxing way to see the park!

 The SkyHike is one of the more thrilling things to do at Stone Mountain!
 We braved our fear of heights by climbing on ropes, swinging bridges, balance beams, and nets high in the air.